Bochicchio3/QT_GUI_for_autonomous_navigation/README.md

  ## turtleframe.cpp

  In this code you can find the information relative to the graphical interface.
-Specifically, you will only need to modify the resolution, width and heigth of the interface.
+Specifically, you will only need to modify the resolution, width and heigth of the interface, and eventually, the desired png image.
+The image has to be png with transparent background if you want to visualize it correctly.
  ```
   // MODIFY HERE DEPENDING ON THE DESIRED RESOLUTION
   setFixedSize(1700/2, 1700/2);